 We shall respect the human rights of our customers, directors, officers, employees and all other people.
+We shall also act in consideration of the global environment.

+Anti-discrimination

+Human rights are values widely recognized around the world, and any discrimination on the grounds of gender, age, profession, nationality, race, thought, creed, religion, social status or birth as well as any act constituting an infringement of human rights should never be tolerated.

+Anti-harassment

-- Anti-discrimination - Human rights are values widely recognized around the world, and any discrimination on the grounds of gender, age, profession, nationality, race, thought, creed, religion, social status or birth as well as any act constituting an infringement of human rights should never be tolerated. - Anti-harassment - Sexual or any other kind of harassment or intimidation should never be tolerated. - Private information and specific personal information, etc. In compliance with applicable laws, rules and regulations as well as the Tokio Marine Group Privacy Policy, we shall safeguard private information and specific personal information, etc., including customers' information, and we shall not use such information except on a need basis to carry out our business operations in order to avoid any breach of privacy. - Protection of the global environment Acknowledging that the protection of the global environment is an important responsibility, we shall comply with applicable laws, rules and regulations, and respect the harmonization with and the improvement of the global environment in all of our activities.
+Sexual harassment, abuse of authority or any other kind of harassment or intimidation should never be tolerated.

+• Private information and specific personal information, etc.

+In compliance with applicable laws, rules and regulations as well as the Tokio Marine Group Privacy Policy, we shall safeguard private information and specific personal information, etc., including customers' information, and we shall not use such information except on a need basis to carry out our business operations in order to avoid any breach of privacy.

+Protection of the global environment

+Acknowledging that the protection of the global environment is an important responsibility, we shall comply with applicable laws, rules and regulations, and respect the harmonization with and the improvement of the global environment in all of our activities.

-Human Rights Policy
+■ Human Rights Policy